Deliveroo, Foodpanda & GrabFood Promo Codes in Singapore (2020)

 Remember the 2008 Pixar film Wall-E?
-The premise of the animation is a future world where human beings have become lazy and gross due to overdependence on robots and automation.
+The premise of the animation is a future world where human beings became lazy and gross due to an over-dependence on robots and automation.
 With services like Foodpanda, Deliveroo, and GrabFood becoming practically unavoidable, Singaporeans are fast closing in on such a state.

-Deliveroo promo codes Singapore – $4 off with min. spend $12
+Deliveroo promo codes Singapore – up to $7 off with min. spend $12

 |Credit card||User type||Promo code||Discount|

 |UOB||New||UOBNEWTOROO||$4 off first 3 orders (min. spend $12)|

 |HSBC||New||HSBCNEW20||50% off first 3 orders (capped at $6, min. spend $12)|

 |UOB||Existing||7OFF[MTH] [first 6 digits of card number] |